The move was bold.

 His smooth maneuver paid off.
 The couple spent the remainder of that 2010 evening singing together at a karaoke party.
 Or as Phan put it, "Longest first date ever."

 Drew is the type who believes in love at first sight.
 For him it's different than lust, it's the feeling "when the person's character just keeps you wanting more," he explained to YourTango in 2013.
-And it's the sensation he felt when he spotted the Canada native at a 2010 Toronto Fashion Week event.
+And it's the sensation he felt when he spotted his fellow Canadian at a fashion week event in her hometown of Toronto in 2010.
 Donning a big cop badge "and giving out tickets for 'bad' fashion," Drew recalled to People, the fun loving artist instantly intrigued.
 His initial takeaway, he told the mag: "Oh, she's attractive and she has a great personality."

 Those compliments didn't roll off the tongue quite so easily when he connected with Phan backstage.
 Hunting for pizza and sipping on water with one of her three sisters, she was bemused, she told People when "Drew came up to me and said, 'Hey, where'd you get that water?"
 Groaned Drew, "I was so smooth."

 He refined his charms in time for that fateful first date.
 At the party, he impressed Phan, who has said Disney songs are her go-to in karaoke situations, with his first choice: The Lonely Island's "I'm on a Boat".
-As Phan recalled, she was smitten the moment "he picked up the microphone."
+As Phan recalled, she was smitten the moment he picked up the microphone.
+Asked to pinpoint it, she revealed in a 2019 Instagram, that "was probably the first time I fell in love with you.
+The first of many times."

 Just as his personal life was clicking into place, Drew's career was beginning its meteoric ascent.
 The aspiring actor and brother Jonathan had been in business together since age 7, when they designed nylon-wrapped, rose-studded hangers.
 "We would go door-to-door in our neighborhood, and people thought it was cute," Jonathan told Parade.
 Then one neighbor who owned a chain of American paraphernalia stores in Japan started buying them by the thousands.